-The class or subject teacher will work with the SENDCO to carry out a clear analysis of the student's needs.
+The class or subject teacher will work with the SENDCO to carry out a clear analysis of the child's needs.
 This will draw on:

-- The teacher's assessment and experience of the student - Their previous progress and attainment and behaviour, using Class Charts. - Other teachers' assessments, where relevant - The individual's development in comparison to their peers and national data - The views and experience of parents - The student's own views - Advice from external support services, if relevant
+- The teacher's assessment and experience of the child - Their previous progress and attainment and behaviour, using Class Charts.
+Other teachers' assessments, where relevant - The individual's development in comparison to their peers and national data - The views and experience of parents/carers - The child's own views